getify/monio/MONADS.md

 Just(41).flatMap( v => Just(v + 1) );    // Just(42) -- phew!
 ```

 If we return a `Just` monad instance from `map(..)`, it still wraps that in another `Just`, so we end up with nesting.
 That is perfectly valid and sometimes desired, but often not.
-But if we return the same kind of value from `flatMap(..)` (again, aka `chain(..)`), there's no nesting.
-Essentially, the `flatMap(..)` flattens out the nesting!
+If we return the same form of value from `flatMap(..)` (again, aka `chain(..)`), there's no nesting.
+Essentially, the `flatMap(..)` flattens out the nesting by one level!

+The `chain(..)` method is intended for the provided function to return a monad of the same kind (`Just`, `Maybe`, etc) as the one the method was invoked on.
+However, **Monio** does not generally perform explicit type enforcement, so there's nothing that strictly prevents such crossing of monad kinds (e.g., between `Just` and `Maybe`).
+It's up to the developer to follow (or not) the implied type characteristics of these mechanisms.

 I've asserted `chain(..)` (or whatever we call it!) is pretty central to something being monadic.

-Even as simple as it looks to implement, it works in such a specific way that we get some guarantees about how one monad instance can interact with another monad instance.
+Yet even as simple as `chain` looks to implement ([see earlier](#simplest-js-illustration)), it works in such a specific way that it provides some very important guarantees about how one monad instance can interact with another monad instance.
 Such interactions and transformations are critical to building up a program of monads without chaos.

 Another side of the **Monad** Rubik's Cube is these guarantees; they're ensured by a set of "laws" that all conforming monad implementations must satisfy: